 Celebrating Black History Month can invite questions from children about racism and injustice, which can be challenging for educators and parents to navigate.

 But Black History Month is a perfect opportunity to lean into a child’s curiosity and teach them how to discuss their differences respectfully.
-When planning Black History Month activities for kids, keep the following tips in mind.
+When planning Black History Month activities, keep the following tips in mind.

 Teach children that the purpose of Black History Month is to remember and celebrate.